wix/stylable/site/docs/getting-started/react-integration.md

 layout: docs
 ---

-Use Stylable React integration from `wix-react-tools` in order to set a stylable stylesheet for a React component or stateless functional component (SFC).
+Use Stylable React integration from `wix-react-tools` to set a **Stylable** stylesheet for a React component or stateless functional component (SFC).

 ## Installation